 - Lightly coat the tops of the chicken with baking spray.

-- Bake in the oven for 20 minutes or until the chicken reaches an internal temperature of 165 degrees F.
+- Bake in the oven for 20 minutes or until the chicken reaches an internal temperature of 165°F.

 - Remove from the oven.
-Spoon 2 tablespoons of sauce over each piece of chicken and top with shredded mozzarella cheese.
+Spoon 1 tablespoon of sauce over each piece of chicken and top with a slice of mozzarella cheese.

 - Return to the oven and bake until the cheese is melted (about 3-5 minutes).

-- Sprinkle with basil or parsley before serving.
-You can serve it over pasta or zucchini noodles.
+- Allow the chicken to rest for a few minutes and sprinkle with basil before serving.
+You can serve it over pasta or zucchini noodles, if desired.
+Enjoy!

-- Make sure the chicken are similar in sizing so they bake evenly.
+- Make sure chicken pieces are similar in size so they bake evenly.

-- Shredding your own cheese is preferred as it melts more smoothly than pre-shredded cheese.
+- Fresh mozzarella cheese is preferable as it melts more smoothly than pre-shredded cheese.

 - To store: Store leftover baked chicken parmesan in the fridge in an airtight container for up to 4 days.

 - To reheat: You can reheat this recipe in the oven, air fryer or microwave.
 I prefer using the oven or air fryer as it will “re-crisp” the breading.
 Add some extra sauce and mozzarella when reheating if you’ve got it on hand!

 - To freeze: Once cooled, transfer to a freezer-safe container or bag and freeze for up to 3 months.